solidusio-contrib/solidus_klarna_payments/README.md

 The "country" option is mandatory and refers to the region the account is associated with.
 In the example above it's `us` for the USA, other values would be `uk` for the United Kingdom and `de` for Germany.

 The "tokenization" option is false by default and it is needed to enable the tokenization feature for this payment method.
-This option will change the flow and allowing the customer to complete the checkout making a subscription.
-You can found more information [here](https://docs.klarna.com/klarna-payments/api-call-descriptions/place-order-token/)
+This option will change the flow, allowing the customer to complete the checkout through a subscription.
+You can find more information [here](https://docs.klarna.com/klarna-payments/api-call-descriptions/place-order-token/)

 There are two other things to configure.
 Set the payment method to "active" and only enable it in the frontend.
 Some payment methods can be used in the backend by the merchant.
-As this is not appropriate for Klarna Payments, it should be disabled.
+As this is not reccomended for Klarna Payments, it should be disabled.
 You can also configure to automatically capture the payments when the customer confirms their order.

 ![Configuration](docs/configuration2.png)

-*Note*: After you ran `solidus_klarna_payments:install` the initializer in `config/initializers/solidus_klarna_payments.rb` allows some configuration.
-It's usually not necessary to touch the file unless you're sure what you're doing.
+*Note*: After you run `solidus_klarna_payments:install` the initializer in `config/initializers/solidus_klarna_payments.rb` allows some configuration.
+It's recommended to avoid modifying the file unless you're sure of what you're doing.

 ## Technical information

 The integration adds the necessary code to the checkout.
-It consists of mainly of three parts:
+It consists primarily of three parts:

 - [a template](app/views/spree/checkout/payment/_klarna_credit.html.erb) to display the iframe when Klarna is selected as the payment method
 - a JavaScript library/jQuery plugin to handle sessions and authorisation